A HyperFlash and \'ECLAT view of the local environment and energetics of the repeating FRB 20240619D: Discussion

 \subsection{Constraining the magnetic field strength of the local environment}

 The coincident detection of temporal variations in DM and RM means that, under certain assumptions, the parallel magnetic field component $B_{\parallel}$ of the intervening material can be estimated.
-We take the DM changes from MJD~$60511.99$--$60537.88$ of $\Delta {\rm DM} \sim 0.2378$\,\dmunit, and the RM variations from MJD $60497.03$--$60537.94$ of $\Delta {\rm RM} \sim 97.6 \pm 56.7$\,\rmunit.
-We correct the RM variations (and associated error) to account for the longer temporal baseline (e.g., reducing it by a factor $\delta t_{\rm RM}/\delta t_{\rm DM}$ to match the longest common temporal baseline), and neglect the subdominant DM error.
-Under the approximation of a uniform medium across a line-of-sight length scale such that $\int_0^L n_e(l) dl = n_e L$:
+We take the RM changes as determined by the NRT campaign for the polarization calibration file of MJD~$60598$, as it shows the smallest RM variation and thus provides the most conservative magnetic field estimate (Appendix~\ref{app:pcm} and Extended~Table~\ref{tab:burst-properties-nrt}).
+The NRT RM measurements span MJD~$60497$--$60537$, over which an increase in the absolute RM of $82.9\pm41.3$\,\rmunit\ was measured.
+We then fit a linear slope to the three DM measurement points obtained between MJD~$60511$--$60537$ by Westerbork (Extended~Table~\ref{tab:burst-properties-hf}).
+Extrapolating this fit back to MJD~$60497$, the first epoch of the RM measurements, yields a DM value of $464.7$\,\dmunit (see Supplementary material).
+This implies a DM change of $0.38$\,\dmunit\ over MJD~$60497$--$60537$, where we neglect the subdominant DM uncertainty.
+Under the approximation of a uniform medium across a line-of-sight length scale such that $\int_0^L n_e(l),dl = n_e L$:

-We note that this parallel magnetic field estimate is lower than the estimates for \rone ($0.6-2.4$\,mG; \citealt{michilli_2018_natur} and $2.2-2.6$\,mG; \citealt{wang_2025_arxiv}), \ronetwin ($3-6$\,mG; \citealt{annathomas_2023_sci} ) and \reighteen ($>1.3$\,mG; \citealt{moroianu_2025_arxiv}).
-If we further assume the intervening matter is spherical, the DM variation time scale $\delta t$ implies via causality an upper limit on the length scale of $L < \delta t c \approx 0.02 \, {\rm pc} = 6.8 \times 10^{11} \, {\rm km}$.
+We note that this parallel magnetic field estimate is lower than the estimates for \rone ($0.6-2.4$\,mG; \citealt{michilli_2018_natur} and $2.2-2.6$\,mG; \citealt{wang_2025_arxiv}), \ronetwin ($3-6$\,mG; \citealt{annathomas_2023_sci} ) and \reighteen ($>1.3$\,mG; \citealt{moroianu_2026_apj}).
+If we further assume the intervening matter is spherical, the DM variation time scale $\delta t$ implies via causality an upper limit on the length scale of $L < \delta t c \approx 0.03 \, {\rm pc} = 9.3 \times 10^{11} \, {\rm km}$.
 This corresponds to a lower limit of the number density of free electrons in the material of $n_e \gtrsim 10 \, {\rm cm^{-3}}$ to achieve the observed $\delta \rm DM$ (e.g., $n_{e,\rm min}\sim \delta DM_{\rm obs}/L_{\rm max}$).
 Following \cite{michilli_2018_natur}, we can parametrise $B_{\parallel}$ in terms of the thermal particle energy at a temperature $T$ such that:

 Where $\beta$ = 1 corresponds to equipartition between magnetic and particle energy densities.
 Using Equation~\ref{eq:B_parallel_ne}, we can express the required free electron density $n_{\rm e}$ in terms of $L$, $\beta$ and $T$.
 In Figure~\ref{fig:DM_RM_constraints} we show the constraints based on the observed RM variation for two plasma temperatures in background blue shades, which correspond to a range of $10^{-4} \leq \beta \leq 1$, where lower values of $\beta$ imply higher magnetizations.
 The causality constraints discussed above imply that the temperature of the free electrons must be $T\lesssim 10^{6} \, {\rm K}$ for $\beta = 1$, or $T \lesssim 10^{2} \, {\rm K}$ for $\beta = 10^{-4}$.